Fqceless/College-Homework/README.txt

 Homework Projects for CS-2210, Data Structures in Java at Cedarville University

---YOU ARE NOT ALLOWED TO COPY THESE FOR YOUR OWN ASSIGNMENTS FOR THIS CLASS-- If you somehow found this and you are taking CS-2210, Data Structes, at Cedarville, you could get kicked out for using this.
+--YOU ARE NOT ALLOWED TO COPY THESE FOR YOUR OWN ASSIGNMENTS FOR THIS CLASS-- If you somehow found this and you are taking CS-2210, Data Structures, at Cedarville, you could get kicked out for using this.
 Feel free to use it to get ideas, but DO NOT paste my code into your program.

 If you are an employer or some professional person: